SFIEssential/DualEMobilityData-datasets/README.md

 The E-Bike featured in our dataset includes a 250 W motor with a top speed of 25 km/h, a range of 100 km, and a 450 Wh battery.
 It is equipped with a power assist module offering five levels of assist/electric mode corresponding to different speeds.
 Our dataset captures various real-world scenarios by including trip attributes for different pedal assist levels.

 ### Data Collection Setup
-We employed the iGS630 of iGPSPORT GPS Bike Computer [iGPSPORT](https://www.igpsport.com/igs630-highlights) GPS Bike Computer and [LivLov V2](https://www.amazon.co.uk/LIVLOV-V2-Cadence-Speed-Sensor/dp/B08XNHDN6F?ref_=ast_sto_dp) Bike Cadence and Speed Sensors LivLov V2 Sensors for data collection.
+We employed the iGS630 of iGPSPORT GPS Bike Computer [iGPSPORT](https://www.igpsport.com/igs630-highlights) GPS Bike Computer and [LivLov V2](https://www.amazon.co.uk/LIVLOV-V2-Cadence-Speed-Sensor/dp/B08XNHDN6F?ref_=ast_sto_dp) Bike Cadence and Speed Sensors for data collection.
 Attributes such as timestamps, GPS coordinates, altitude, speed, assistance level, and distance were recorded.

 ### Data Processing